ss12932/code-refactor-hw/README.md

 ### Part 1: HTML Changes

 I decided to change the HTML structure with HTML5 semantic elements such as `<header>`, `<main>`, `<section>`, `<nav>`, `<aside>` and `<footer>`.
 This will not only provide much more meaningful structure but also will help improve SEO and allow the webpage to become more relevant during web searches.
-The reason for this change is the whole web page is constructed entirely with `<div>` tags which doesn't give much information or purpose with regards to the HTMl structure semantics-wise.
+The reason for this change is the whole web page is constructed entirely with `<div>` tags which doesn't give much information or purpose with regards to the HTML structure semantics-wise.
 Here are the detailed changes outlined below:

 - Located at the top of the webpage, The main `<div>` wrapper with class `header` was changed with `<header>` element.
 Also nested `<div>` tag containing `<ul>` of navigation links changed with `<nav>` element instead.